stepanenko/browser-info/README.md

 # Browser

 A web browser is a software application that allows users to access and navigate the World Wide Web.
-Here are the basic steps of how a web browser works:
+The basic steps of how a web browser works:

 - User Input: